-If you need us to administer medication to your child, please contact the Headteacher to agree the support to be provided by the school.
+If you need us to administer medication to your child, please contact the Head of School to agree the support to be provided by the school.
 Written permission must be given before medication can be administered.

 If medicines are to be administered by staff in school, we must bear in mind the county's guidelines on such matters which are: -